Skip to main content

 If, after presenting the sales tax exempt letter and your P-Card (with the tax-exempt number printed on the card), you are still charged sales tax, the department must try to obtain a refund first.
 If vendor refuses to provide a refund, then please contact our Tax Accountant (Kimberly Martin 515-7379, or Rhonda Melton 513-4464) with a copy of the receipt, the names of the persons you presented our sales tax exempt number to, and any other pertinent information related to the purchase (such as project and account paid from) so that an effort can be made to directly work with the Vendor to obtain a refund for the sales tax paid.
 We will notify you if able to obtain a refund and distribute them to the proper account.
 Oftentimes, vendors will not refund the University for tax paid on a prior item.

 The exemption only applies to sales tax on food purchases.
-NCSU is not exempt from the prepared food and beverage taxes administered by local counties and municipalities.
+NC State is not exempt from the “prepared food and beverage taxes” administered by local counties and municipalities.
 For example, Wake County imposes a 1% tax on prepared food and beverages.
-This tax is administered by the county and is not subject to the exemption.
+This tax is administered by the county and is not subject to the exemption, therefore it’s payable.

 No. The tax paid on the lease or rental of motor vehicles is considered a highway use tax and is not subject to the exemption.